 New donor conception laws will be implemented in Victoria on 1 March 2017.
 This world-first legislation will give all people conceived in Victorian from egg and sperm donation the right to know their donor’s identity.

 Donor-conceived people born from sperm, eggs or embryos donated in Victoria before 1998 will have the same rights as those born from donations made from 1998.
 Previously, the identities of pre-1998 donors could only be released with a donor’s consent while sperm, egg or embryo donors who donated from 1998 could only do so if they agreed that their identities could be made available to their donor offspring when their offspring turned 18.

-- Contact preferences will be made available to donors and donor-conceived people, allowing them to determine the way in which contact with those with whom they are linked will occur.
-People will also have the option to choose a 'no contact' preference.
-If a contact preference is breached, a significant penalty may apply.
-Contact preferences will also be extended to those legal children of donors or donor-conceived people who are under the age of 18 years.
+Contact preferences will be made available to pre-1998 donors and donor-conceived people, allowing them to determine whether or how they have contact with someone who applies to the Central Register for information about them.
+Contact preferences can be extended to those legal children of pre-1998 donors or donor-conceived people who are younger than 18 years.

-People who have questions or concerns about the legislative changes should call VARTA on 03 8601 5250 for a confidential discussion.
+People who have questions or concerns about the legislative changes can call VARTA on +61 (03) 8601 5250 for a confidential discussion.